jarmokivekas/tuamk-thesis/doc/overview.md

 - scan: which incremental scan the hop of the FFT bin belongs to

-Representing the data in the described manner allows for easy manipulation of the data with exsisting tools at the cost of increased dataset size due to redundancy.
+Representing the data in the described manner allows for easy manipulation of the data with existing tools at the cost of increased dataset size due to redundancy.

 Developing a more storage-efficient data model is outside the scope of work